In Depth: The Multibillion-Dollar Black Hole of a State Fuel Trader

 * Guangdong Zhenrong defaulted on 21.5 billion yuan of loans to more than 20 banks as of April 2017, with billions of yuan disappearing from its books

 * Auditors said the company has arranged complicated trade deals among affiliated companies to beef up revenue and obtain credit

-In just four years, Chairman Xiong Shaohui saw its ambition come true as Guangdong Zhenrong Energy, a state-backed fuel trader, expanded annual revenue tenfold to become one of China’s largest players in the global energy market.
+In just four years, Chairman Xiong Shaohui saw his ambition come true as Guangdong Zhenrong Energy, a state-backed fuel trader, expanded annual revenue nine-fold to become one of China’s largest players in the global energy market.
 But it took even less time to prove that the colossus was just a castle built on sand.

 Guangdong Zhenrong, a subsidiary of China’s once military-backed commodity giant Zhuhai Zhenrong Group, described itself as a “pivotal enterprise to China’s military and national energy industry” with business “worth hundreds of billions of yuan,” according to a company document seen by Caixin.